 Wishing you all a season of peace and fellowship.

 And about that husband of mine…I’m glad I married him.
 I always will be.

-Stop by the hardware store and pick up some drop clothes, duck tape, a couple of hacksaw blades (to fit the old blue handle), Rat poison (the kind in the little green blocks) and a 50 pound bag of lime.
+Stop by the hardware store and pick up some drop clothes, duck tape, a couple of hacksaw blades (to fit the old blue handle) and a 50 pound bag of lime.
 Love you. xoxox thanks.

 Eric looked at the grocery list his wife had given him.
 Sometimes he asked her about the lists but he knew she’d get mad.
 Then he wondered if it was Duck Tape or Duct Tape.
 Was Duck Tape a brand.
 His daughter had talked about making a prom dress out of duck tape.
 Then he wondered who his wife was going to kill this time.

 She was landscaping the yard.
 They were grilling a lot.
 She was going to paint the bathrooms.
 She had a list of people she thought the world would be better off without.